prcutler/the-bootloader/_drafts/episode9.md

   -- Bezier curves always kinda mystified me, this video shows how they work.

 * ["Why can't you multiply vectors?"](https://www.youtube.com/watch?v=htYh-Tq7ZBI)
-  -- In the micrcontroller space, if you use attitude sensors (gyros/accelerometers) or are making a little game (like my [circuitpython-staroids](https://github.com/todbot/circuitpython_staroids), you'll need to know how to manipulate vectors.
+  -- In the microcontroller space, if you use attitude sensors (gyros/accelerometers) or are making a little game (like my [circuitpython-staroids](https://github.com/todbot/circuitpython_staroids), you'll need to know how to manipulate vectors.
 This video breaks down how vectors work, shows how to modify and combine them to get what you want.